blakewatson/htmlforpeople/src/09-adding-a-fun-page.md

 ## Up next

-Up next we'll revel in our accomplishments and I'll point you toward more learning resources, including the bonus tutorials on this site.
+Up next we'll revel in our accomplishments and I'll point you toward more learning resources, including the bonus chapters on this site.

 [Achievement unlocked: Hypertexter](/achievement-unlocked-hypertexter)